Nozbe/WatermelonDB/docs-master/Installation.md

 // First, create the adapter to the underlying database: const adapter = new SQLiteAdapter({
   schema,
-})
+  // dbName: 'myapp', // optional database name or file system path
+  // migrations, // optional migrations
+  synchronous: true, // synchronous mode only works on iOS. improves performance and reduces glitches in most cases, but also has some downsides - test with and without it
+  // experimentalUseJSI: true, // experimental JSI mode, use only if you're brave })

 // Then, make a Watermelon database from it!